rotemyohanan/time-machine/redis/overview.md

 Concepts:
 ------------------------------------------------------------
-• Keys are strings which identify pieces of data (values)
+ - Keys are Strings which identify pieces of data (values).
-• Values are arbitrary byte arrays that Redis doesn’t care about
+ - Values are arbitrary byte arrays that Redis doesn’t care about.
-• Redis exposes five specialized data structures
+ - Redis exposes 5 specialized data structures
-• Combined, the above make Redis fast and easy to use, but not suitable for every scenario
+ - Combined, the above make Redis fast and easy to use, but not suitable for every scenario.

 Data Structures:
 -------------------------------------------------------------------------------------------